Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Mini F1B Bernedoodleabout 25 to 40 or 45 poundsup to about 22 inches

-These are broad breeder-range expectations, not guarantees.
-Different lines use different parent sizes, and some breeders also produce toy, micro, or tiny versions that fall outside the most common mini, medium, and standard buckets.
+These are broad expectations of breeder range and are not a guarantee.
+Different lines have different sizes of parents as well as some breeders make micro, toy or small versions that do not fall within the more common medium, mini and standard buckets.

 Buyers looking for smaller alternatives often compare options like a mini golden retriever to better understand size expectations across companion breeds.